lab-cosmo/pet-mad/README.md

 ## Dataset visualization with the PET-MAD featurizer

-You can use PET-MAD last-layer features together with a pre-trained sketch-map dimensionality reduction to obtain 2D and 3D representations of a dataset, e.g. to identify structural or chemical motifs.
+You can use the last-layer features of the PET-MAD model together with a pre-trained sketch-map dimensionality reduction to obtain 2D and 3D representations of a dataset, e.g. to identify structural or chemical motifs.
 This can be used as a stand-alone feature builder, or combined with